MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/m365-copilot/chat-with-fno-data-on-m365copilot.md

 * What is the overdue balance for the customer forest wholesales?
 * Summarize the collection status.
-* What is the on-hand inventory for product Southridge Video Laptop16 M1601 in Silver color?
+* What is the on-hand inventory for product Southridge Video Laptop 16 M1601 in Silver color?

 Microsoft 365 Copilot summarizes the information spread across emails, chats, and documents, and reconciles it with the relevant data residing inside finance and operations apps.
 The reconciled summary is presented as the response to the user.